 Even aristocrats’ cars have discerning taste in fuel.

 Every town has that one dude you can smell for miles because he runs his car on biodiesel.
 Often brewed from reclaimed cooking oil, it's a cheap way to fill your tank and comes with the added bonus of smelling like food.
-There's a ruling-class equivalent, too, apparently brought about by Prince Charles, who had his 1970 Aston Martin DB6 Volante converted to run on the byproducts of cheese and wine production.
+There's a ruling-class equivalent, too, apparently brought about by King Charles III, who had his 1970 Aston Martin DB6 Volante converted to run on the byproducts of cheese and wine production.

 Ethanol is the form of alcohol that humans consume for intoxication and has been produced from grapes for 8,000 years, according to Adventure, with whey-based alcohols gaining traction in recent years.
 The fermented result is concentrated and purified through distillation, which is how vodka and other spirits like brandy (wine's liquor derivative) are made.

-Converting Prince Charles' Aston to run on haute fuel seems not to have been an easy process, though, as Prince Charles' initial inquiry about converting his DB6 to accept this particular blend of E85 was reportedly met with pushback from Aston Martin's engineers.
+Converting King Charles' Aston to run on haute fuel seems not to have been an easy process, though, as King Charles' initial inquiry about converting his DB6 to accept this particular blend of E85 was reportedly met with pushback from Aston Martin's engineers.